How Do I Know If My Tires Need to Be Balanced?

 Balancing Versus Alignment

 Though both should be part of regular auto maintenance, balancing isn’t the same as getting an alignment.
-Alignment is about correcting the angles of the tires so they’re properly positioned in relationship to each other and to the road.
-It gets the wheels all traveling in the same direction and makes sure the tires make contact with the ground as they should.
+Wheel alignment corrects the angles of the tires so they travel in the same direction and make contact with the road properly.
+Alignment reduces uneven tire wear and extends the life of your tires.
+Oftentimes tire balancing and alignment are perceived to be the same thing, but are not.

 When to Get Tire Balancing Done: